ssowerby/relaxation-site/content/home/freesession.md

 ---
 Xbackground: /uploads/IMG_20210422_135246_1.jpg
-filename: part2
+filename: freesession
 order: 200
-style: circled
+style: bullet right
-position: 50
+position: 20
 colour: "#e76042"
 visible: true
 quoter: ""
 ---

 ## Discover Why You’re Uncomfortable With Your Voice

 Join me for a FREE session were we’ll make sense of what’s been holding you back when it comes to your voice so you can discover the solution which will work for you.